Nov 17, 2020

 Testing is performed by trained clinical teams at community health centers, hospitals, pharmacies and other sites.

-Medically necessary testing, for instance for those who are symptomatic or have been in close contact with a confirmed COVID patient, is covered by health insurance and available at hospitals, pharmacies, doctors’ offices and other sites.
+Testing ordered by a clinician is covered by health insurance and available at hospitals, pharmacies, doctors’ offices and other sites.

 The free sites for asymptomatic residents offer an additional resource for the state’s health care system.